 5. Test the Temperature

-Foods should remain at a temperature of 40 degrees or below.
-Use a thermometer to check the internal temperature of your lunch box to be on the safe side.
+Foods should remain at a temperature of 40 degrees Fahrenheit or below.
+Experts suggest using a thermometer to check the internal temperature of your lunch box to be on the safe side.

 6. Be Wary of High Protein Foods